 9) Some plastic utensils

-If your little ones are still quite little, Take & Toss makes a ✅nice travel set.
-For older kids (not to mention their parents), keeping a few sets on hand in your travel bag is a good idea, in case you forget to pack them with your picnic.
+If your little ones are still quite little, there are plenty of ✅nice travel sets of toddler-sized utensils plus cases.
+For older kids (not to mention their parents), keeping a few sets of extra utensils on hand in your travel bag is a good idea, in case you forget to pack them with your picnic.
+I personally like ✅these 2-piece sets from UCO, which nest nicely and are sturdy, for bigger kids and grownups.

 10) A small pre-meal diversion